StarksRepo/Elastic-SIEM-Lab/README.md

 4. Click on the “Search” button to execute the search query.

-*Please be aware that it can sometimes take a while for the events to populate and show up on the SIEM, so this query might not work right away give it time if needed.*
+*Be aware that it can sometimes take a while for the events to populate and show up on the SIEM, so this query might not work right away give it time if needed.*

 4. The results of the search query will be displayed in the table below.
 You can click on the three dots next to each event to view more details.